gmathes/filter-aws-saml-page/README.md

 ## Usage

 Use filter box when logging into AWS through SAML to filter accounts by name.
+Use the "tab" key to cycle through filtered roles.
 Use the "enter" key to select the first filtered account and "enter" again to log in without using the mouse.